Published 28 March 2020 | Updated 1 July 2021

-An employer can’t unreasonably refuse an employee’s request to engage in other reasonable work.
-An employer has to consider all reasonable requests for training, professional development or study leave.
+An employer couldn't unreasonably refuse an employee's request to engage in other reasonable work.
+An employer had to consider all reasonable requests for training, professional development or study leave.

-Employees working reduced hours under Schedule I will continue to accumulate their paid leave and termination of employment entitlements based on their ordinary hours of work before the Schedule started.
+Employees working reduced hours under Schedule I continued to accumulate their paid leave and termination of employment entitlements based on their ordinary hours of work before the Schedule started.

-An employer and employee can also individually agree in writing (including in an electronic form) to reduce the employee's hours.
+An employer and employee could also individually agree in writing (including in an electronic form) to reduce the employee's hours.

-Employers can request an employee to take annual leave under Schedule I in some circumstances.
+Employers could request an employee to take annual leave under Schedule I in some circumstances.

-- the reasons for the request are attributable to the coronavirus pandemic or Government initiatives to slow the transmission of coronavirus
+- the reasons for the request were attributable to the coronavirus pandemic or government initiatives to slow the transmission of coronavirus

-- it is to help the employer to prevent or minimise loss of employment
+- it was to help the employer to prevent or minimise loss of employment

-- they take into account the employee's personal situation
+- they took into account the employee's personal situation

-- the employee will still have at least 2 weeks’ accrued annual leave left after taking the leave
+- the employee would still have at least 2 weeks' accrued annual leave left after taking the leave

-- they make the request at least 72 hours before they want the employee’s annual leave to start.
+- they made the request at least 72 hours before they wanted the employee's annual leave to start.

-The employee has to consider the request and can’t unreasonably refuse it.
+The employee had to consider the request and couldn't unreasonably refuse it.

-The annual leave has to start before 30 June 2021 but can end after that date.
+The annual leave had to start before 30 June 2021 but could end after that date.

-Employees and employers can still agree for an employee to take annual leave at any time.
+Employees and employers could still agree for an employee to take annual leave at any time.

 Annual leave at half pay

-Employees can also agree with their employer to take up to twice as much annual leave at a proportionately reduced rate.
+Employees could also agree with their employer to take up to twice as much annual leave at a proportionately reduced rate.

-For example, this means that if an employee agrees with their employer to take annual leave at half pay, the employee gets payment for 1 week of annual leave (including annual leave loading if it applies) for 2 weeks of annual leave.
+For example, this meant that if an employee agreed with their employer to take annual leave at half pay, the employee got payment for 1 week of annual leave (including annual leave loading if it applied) for 2 weeks of annual leave.

-The changes to the Clerks Award don’t apply to employees covered by an enterprise agreement.
+The changes to the Clerks Award didn't apply to employees covered by an enterprise agreement.

 Find out if your workplace is covered by an agreement on the Fair Work Commission website – Find an agreement .